Have you ever wondered how makeup is made?

 Other Makeup Items

 Other popular makeup items, such as lipstick, are created through similar processes — using various waxes, oils, pigments, and antioxidants or preservatives — to prevent spoilage of the final product.
-Scores of different FDA-approved pigments may be used, ranging from the old standby, carmine (a deep red generated by cochineal insects), to plant-based annatto, to FD&C Red No. 40, to metallic oxides, etc. Since lipstick can be ingested, special attention must always be paid to the safety of ingredients.
+Scores of different FDA-approved pigments may be used, ranging from the old standby, carmine (a deep red generated by cochineal insects), to plant-based annatto, to FD&C Red No. 40, to metallic oxides, etc. Since lipstick can be ingested, special attention must always be paid to the safety of the ingredients.

-Quadro Liquids is proud to supply industry-leading cosmetic and personal care mixing equipment to the world’s leading cosmetics and cosmeceuticals manufacturers.
+Quadro Liquids is proud to supply industry-leading cosmetic and personal care mixing equipment to the world’s leading cosmetics and cosmeceutical manufacturers.
 To learn more about our world-class machinery, contact us here, call us or simply fill out our online form to request a quote.
 A member of our highly trained sales staff will contact you promptly.